Our associate education experts David Driscoll, Gulshan Kayembe and John Dunne helped us write this article.

 Ofsted has no preferred SEF format

-Remember that inspectors evaluate the extent to which your leaders and governors "evaluate the quality of provision and outcomes through robust self-assessment" (see paragraph 28 of Ofsted's CIF).
+Remember that inspectors evaluate the extent to which your leaders and governors evaluate the quality of your provision and outcomes through self-assessment.

-However, Ofsted does not require you to present your SEF in a specific format, or to grade it (see paragraph 29 of the School Inspection Handbook).
+However, Ofsted does not require you to present your SEF in a specific format (see paragraph 16 of the school inspection handbook).

 What inspectors are looking for